Car Charging for Landlords & Homeowners

 Disability Living Allowance (DLA) Personal Independence Payment (PIP)

 Attendance Allowance Carer’s Allowance Severe Disablement Allowance Industrial Injuries Disablement Benefit Contribution-based Jobseekers allowance (JSA) Contribution-based Employment & Support Allowance (ESA)

 Housing benefit Landlords can’t apply for the low-income part of the scheme.

 How to Redeem your Green Deal Home Improvement Fund voucher and how to get paid

 Warning when obtaining Green Deal Home Quotes

-*One of the quotes should be a non approved company so you can see if prices are inflated and if so by what margin.
-Your feedback would be appreciated on this topic.
+*One of the quotes should be from a non-approved company so you can see if prices are inflated and, if so, by what margin.
+Your feedback is appreciated on this topic.

 You can visit “Simple Energy Advice” website to find out more information which is sufficient for you to proceed in obtaining a grant should you wish.

 Date: 20th of July 2020 (Updated: 28/9/20 & 9/12/22)

 The British Landlords Association is a national landlords association for residential & commercial landlords.
 Join us today; membership for the year is only £69,95!